The Enigma of Light Gray Eyes

 The Science Behind Light Gray Eyes

-The light gray color you see in some eyes isn’t due to an actual gray pigment—it’s a visual effect created by a combination of genes, melanin, and the way light interacts with the iris.
+The light gray color you see in some eyes (and other different gray eye types) isn’t due to an actual gray pigment—it’s a visual effect created by a combination of genes, melanin, and the way light interacts with the iris.

 How Genes Create This Rare Hue